 James Anderson was born in a log house on Oakridge Street, then known as Ormond

 Fairhaven Road.
 Back in those days, farm fields in East Brookline stretched all the way from Breining Street across the ravine to the hills on the other side of Brookline

 Boulevard, where streets like Bellaire Place and Milan Avenue now sit.

 Young James and his family grew up working these fields.
-In 1874, at age 25, he married Anna Mary Fischer.
+On March 31, 1874, at age 25, he married Anna Mary Fischer.
 The Fischer family owned a farm on Edgebrook Avenue.
 The new couple purchased the

 During their first twenty years together, James